foxxyz/sublime_alphpetize/README.md

 The Alphpetize plugin for Sublime Text scans your PHP file for class methods and organizes them by visibility and function name.

-*Be warned: This plugin is in alphp stage and may not work correctly.*

 Installation
 ------------